nadia-polikarpova/cse130-web/lectures/05-closure.md

-**Lesson learned:** to support recursion, you need to figure out a way to put the function itself *back* into its closure environment before the body gets evaluated!
+**Lesson learned:** to support recursion, you need to put the function itself *back* into its closure environment before the body gets evaluated!

 <br>